You are using an outdated browser. Please upgrade your browser to improve your experience.

 How long do the effects of embalming last?

-Embalming does not stop the decaying process, it only slows it down enough that a loved one is presentable for a longer period of time.
-If you are having an open-casket funeral then you should not leave your loved one out for longer than one week.
+Embalming doesn’t stop the decaying process.
+It only slows it down enough so a loved one is presentable for longer.
+If you’re having an open-casket funeral, you shouldn’t leave your loved one out for longer than one week.

 How much does embalming cost in the UK?

-The amount the embalming service costs depends largely on which funeral director you use, as well as factors such as the amount of work to be done and what embalming services they offer.
-As such, embalming can cost anywhere from £75–£200, depending on what services you’re looking for.
+The amount the embalming service costs depends on which funeral director you use, the amount of work to be done, and what embalming services they offer.
+Usually, embalming can cost anywhere from £75–£200, depending on what services you’re looking for.

 Where to get help with funeral planning?

-Embalming is a personal choice and there is really no right or wrong decision in the matter.
+Embalming is a personal choice.
+There really is no right or wrong decision in the matter.
 The most important thing is that your loved one has the funeral they deserve.

-If you’re starting to think about putting provisions in place for your own funeral, our Over 50s life insurance page might be a good place to start learning about the different options available to you.
+If you’re starting to think about putting provisions in place for your own funeral, our over 50s life insurance page might be a good place to start.

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.